slowmist/Cryptocurrency-Security-Audit-Guide/README.md

 | Weakness | There are safety risks theoretically, but it is extremely difficult to reproduce in engineering. |
 | Suggestion | There are better practices for coding or architecture. |

+## Blockchain Mainnet Security Audit

+The SlowMist team adopts the strategy of "**Black-box + Gray-box**" to conduct a complete security test on the project in the way closest to the real attack.

+The SlowMist team check all vulnerabilities listing  in [SlowMist: Blockchain Common Vulnerability List](./Blockchain-Common-Vulnerability-List.md) (30+ items)

-## Cryptocurrency Exchange Listing Audit
+## Cryptocurrency Exchange Listing Security Audit

 The SlowMist team adopts the strategy of "**Black-box + Gray-box**" to conduct a complete security test on the project in the way closest to the real attack.